0xNV/host-monitor/README.md

 --------

 ### Remove
-You can remove host from minitor by:
+You can remove host from monitor by:
 ```javascript
     monitor.remove(hostName);
 ```